accelr-net/axis_fifo_unit_test/README.md

 ## Getting started

 This is an example of how you may give instructions on setting up your project.
-This example will demostrate how to add verification for a fifo(first in first out design) with a axi4stream slave and a master ports.
+This example will demonstrates how to add verification for an axi4 stream fifo -i.e. fifo with an axi4 stream slave and a master ports.

 1. Download or clone AXI4S_VIP project
   ```
-    git clone git@github.com:accelr-net/axi4stream_vip_fifo.git
+    git clone git@github.com:accelr-net/axis_fifo_unit_test.git
   ```
-2. Copy _axi4s_vip_base_ direcory to your project
+2. Copy _axi4s_vip_base_ directory to your project
 3. Add _axi4s_vip_base.sv_ file to __add or create design sources__ your Xilinx Vivado simulator
-4. Extend your project files with our base classes (You only have to extend ```data_packet, packet_sequence, model```).
+4. Extend your project files from our base classes (You only have to extend ```data_packet, packet_sequence, model```).
-5. Import _axi4s_vip_base_ in your top level model module
+5. Import the _axi4s_vip_base_ package in your test top / top level module.
   ```
     import axi4s_vip_base::*;
   ```